 vsco girl culture is actually just lesbian culture

-For millennials, “basic” functioned in a similar way to “VSCO girl".
+For millennials, “Basic” functioned in a similar way to “VSCO girl.”
 Other TikTok users mock the VSCO girls for their aesthetic, lining both arms with scrunchies and laughing via “sksksksk,” the official/unofficial sound of the trend.
-But unlike being basic, VSCO girls are not aggressively straight.
+But unlike being "Basic," VSCO girls are not aggressively straight.

-Meanwhile, the VSCO girl aesthetic embraces key lesbian stereotypes: wearing things that technically aren’t “flattering” or “feminine” enough (Birkenstocks, oversized clothing, high-waisted denim), being generally low-maintenance in terms of beauty (VSCO girls love a scrunchie and a messy bun, and forgo styling their hair in favour of a more natural look), and caring a lot about the environment (hence the Hydroflask and screaming about metal straws and turtles).
+Meanwhile, the VSCO girl aesthetic embraces key lesbian stereotypes: wearing things that technically aren’t “flattering” or “feminine” enough (Birkenstocks, oversized clothing, high-waisted denim), being generally low-maintenance in terms of beauty (VSCO girls love a scrunchie and a messy bun, and forgo styling their hair in favor of a more natural look), and caring a lot about the environment (hence the Hydroflask and screaming about metal straws and turtles).
 Considering that one of the most prevalent stereotypes of lesbians is that they don’t care what they look like, wear men’s clothing, and head into the woods for a hike via their Subarus to talk about recycling, burning bras, and fighting the patriarchy, VSCO girl culture feels a lot like lesbian culture in disguise.

 As a queer woman twice the age of most of these VSCO girls, I’m happy to see this blurring of lines.
-There’s something comforting about the idea that these new style and aesthetic trends are less interested in “this is for girls” and “this is for boys,” and “this is for straight people” and “this is for lesbians,” but is instead complicating that.
+There’s something comforting about the idea that these new style and overall aesthetic trends are less interested in “this is for girls” and “this is for boys,” and “this is for straight people” and “this is for lesbians,” but is instead complicating that.
 While it’d be convenient to know that every single woman wearing Vans is gay, there’s value in the idea that stereotypes are fizzling out because of the way that Gen-Z embraces fluidity and gives themselves, and each other, space to build their identities via style.